istiakk/php_search_and_play/README.md

 Search by "Product Name"
 Search "negetive word" example "iphone -5" wher you will get all the result for "iphone 4"

+== Output ==

+Search result output is saved in the web directory as a csv file

 == Version ==

 Current Version 1.0 -- 14/09/2015